CONDITIONS

 Psoriasis Care

-If you are dealing with thick, scaly patches of skin that keep coming back no matter what you try — you may be living with psoriasis.
+If you are dealing with thick, scaly patches of skin that keep coming back no matter what you try, you may be living with psoriasis.
 It is a common autoimmune condition that affects millions of people, and Calgary’s cold, dry climate can make flare-ups even harder to manage.
-At Arlo Medical, our approach to psoriasis care in Calgary helps patients reduce discomfort, manage symptoms, and feel more confident in their skin.
+This page explains what psoriasis is, the different types, and what commonly triggers a flare.
+Psoriasis itself is diagnosed and managed by a physician.

 Book a Free Consultation